luukfroling/Broekzakdemos-repobased/content/Light.md

 Investigate spectacle lenses of students.
 Use the window as object (or a bicycle LED) and a piece of paper or the wall opposite the windows as screen.
 Look at concave and convex lenses in spectacles, see whether the image is reversed or not, etc.

 ## Narrow slit diffraction or refraction?
 Look at the lights in the ceiling, close your eyes to a narrow slit, the beam widens perpendicular to the direction of the slit.
 The effect is better when using an incandescent light bulb up front, preferably with transparent glass and a straight filament.
 Could Huygens have seen this evidence of diffraction in the 17^th^ century?
 Well, try tonight with a candle.
 With some lights even color fringes are clearly visible.
-However, the famous Minnaert (1954) explained the stripes of light through differential *refraction* by little dykes of liquid along the edge of the eyelid (part 1, p122 of the original Dutch edition).
+However, the famous {cite:p}`Minnaert1954` explained the stripes of light through differential *refraction* by little dykes of liquid along the edge of the eyelid (part 1, p122 of the original Dutch edition).
 So no refraction after all.
 But now pay attention to light falling through your eyelashes.
 Do you see colors?
 Now isn't that diffraction by hairs?

 ## Mouche volante
 There is more to see in the eye itself.
 Look into the beautiful blue sky or another even light background like a white classroom ceiling and you may see wiry structures floating in your eye.
 See <http://en.wikipedia.org/wiki/entoptic_phenomenon> for a better description and some other phenomena in our eyes.
 While turning your head, these wiry structures tend to stay behind: inertia and proof that these are structures floating in the liquid in the eyes!